microsoft/SymCrypt-OpenSSL/SymCryptEngine/README.md

 [SymCrypt provider](../SymCryptProvider/), which serves a similar purpose to the SymCrypt engine in OpenSSL 3.

 Where possible the SymCrypt engine will direct OpenSSL API calls to the SymCrypt FIPS module.
-In cases where SymCrypt cannot (currently) support anOpenSSL API, the best effort is made to fall-back to the default OpenSSL implementation of the given function.
+In cases where SymCrypt cannot (currently) support an OpenSSL API, the best effort is made to fall-back to the default OpenSSL implementation of the given function.
 In a few cases the engine will instead fail the call completely, as re-routing to OpenSSL's implementation is not always easy, and as with any project we have to prioritize!